fcrespel/sagdevops-containers/README.md

 Go to the `infrastructure` directory and prepare your environment:

 - Edit the `.env` file to fill in your Empower credentials (be careful, never commit them to GitHub!).
-Alternatively, you may also set them in your terminal with `export REPO_USERNAME=your-username` and `export REPO_PASSWORD=your-password`.
+Alternatively, you may also set them in your terminal or CI tool with `export REPO_USERNAME=your-username` and `export REPO_PASSWORD=your-password`.
 - In the `commandcentral-builder/licenses` subdirectory, create a `product_licenses.zip` file containing your license XML files.
 Alternatively, you may also set a `LICENSES_URL` environment variable to have it downloaded automatically during the build.

 Then execute `docker-compose build` from the `infrastructure` directory to build 3 images: